ploth/Generation-of-Training-Data-for-Deep-Learning/README.md

 # Generation of Training Data for Deep Learning

 This repository aims to give an overview of different techniques for the generation of training data for deep learning procedures.

 Inspired by the [3D-Machine-Learning overview by timzhang642](https://github.com/timzhang642/3D-Machine-Learning#material_synthesis) this list is created while working on my master thesis.

+## Requirements to Fulfill

+- It is likely that the generated data can be used for training.
+- Works without user assistance

+### Categories

-## Method Used
+#### Method Used

 - :city_sunset: CNN
 - :couple: GAN

-## Type
+### Type

 - :rainbow: Texture transfer
 - :microscope: Detail transfer
 - :camera: Photo modification
 - :movie_camera: Video modification

-## Other
+### Other

 - :mans_shoe: 2D
 - :high_heel: 3D